Colfax Avenue: 1940s–present

 As the feasibility study, East Colfax Avenue: An Opportunity and a Model for Development Action, claims about the streetscape of East Colfax, "[East Colfax is designed to] encourage development of smaller parcels that lack frontage definition, have unevenly deep setback patterns and leave a large quantity of undeveloped space."
 This FAR almost single-handedly contributed to the architectural demise of East Colfax.

 Phil Goodstein, a Denver historian, analyzes the effect of the FAR in his book, The Ghosts of Denver: Capitol Hill.
 "Now the businesses were set back from the sidewalk with a parking lot between the store and the street.
 Every block, it seemed, became a parking lot while customers found it necessary to drive from one store to the next.
 Pedestrians had to dodge cars in the middle of the block...
 In light of this unpleasant walking atmosphere and Denver's increasing addiction to the automobile, the number of people on the street declined.
 With this, the neighborhood became less safe."
 It was a steady downward spiral with many factors leading to what East Colfax is today, including the lack of interest in historic buildings and the myopic visions of the 1950s planners.

 Another monumental watershed moment in the history of East Colfax Avenue was the completion of Interstate 70.
 No longer did incoming tourists drive down the thoroughfare on their way into downtown.
 The tourist dollar was effectively wiped out as a revenue source for East Colfax after this decade.
 So began another downward spiral.
 With no tourists to spend money along East Colfax the businesses suffered, as did the demand to go to Capitol Hill.

-A factor in the increase in urban poor along Colfax has been linked to Denver Urban Renewal Authority's plans for urban renewal in Downtown Denver.
-In the now-discredited belief that tearing down historic buildings and replacing them with modern architecture and high-rises would benefit cities, DURA bulldozed the bulk of Larimer Street in downtown.
-The urban poor that had been housed in Larimer Street's single room occupancy buildings were now displaced to Colfax.